8Ginette8/gbif.range/README.md

   (accepted, synonyms) found in the GBIF backbone taxonomy.
 Children and related doubtful names not used to download the data may also be extracted.

-  - *obs_filter()*: *obs_filter()* accepts as input a *get_gbif()* output (one or several species) and filter the observations according to a specific given grid resolution (one observation per pixel grid kept).
-This function allows the user to refine the density of GBIF observations according to a defined analysis/study's resolution.
+  - *obs_filter()*: *obs_filter()* accepts as input a *get_gbif()* output (one or several species) and filter the observations according to a specific given grid resolution.
+It can retain one observation per grid pixel and/or remove observations from grid pixels that contain fewer than a specified number of records.

   - *make_tiles()*: may be used to generate a set of *SpatialExtent* and geometry arguments POLYGON() based on a given geographic extent.
 This function is meant to help users who want to use the *rgbif* R package and its parameter